nononovia/Bakerai/README.md

 - ask about gluten free
 - ask to buy cookie
 - ask to buy coffee with cookie
-- mention coming up wedding/event and ask about customize cake
+- ask about customize cake
 - ask to buy a cupcake for taste test haha
-- tell me a joke
+- Ask to tell a joke
-- Have a good day

 ### This is the official repository hosting the code which powers Bakerai.
 Feel free to take a look!